Skip to main content

 #

 Let’s get our writer interface.
-Here, the caller owns the buffer, the writer borrows the buffer.
-To get our interface we first need to pass a pointer to our owned buffer, to our writer.
+Here, the caller owns the buffer and the writer borrows the buffer.
+To get our interface we first need to pass a pointer to our buffer, to our writer.
 This type of interface is called an intrusive interface, we’ll go over that in a different blog post.

 const std = @import("std");